 Most people believe that analysis of blood offers the most reliable way of determining the blood alcohol concentration for someone facing a DUI.
-However, while this certainly makes sense, the actual collection of the blood sample as well as its preservation and analysis methods can have a direct impact on the test’s accuracy.
-An experienced Atlanta DUI attorney will be able to explain DUI blood alcohol levels and how these factors can affect your case.
+However, while this certainly makes sense, the actual collection of the blood sample, as well as its preservation and analysis methods, can have a direct impact on the test’s accuracy.
+An experienced DUI attorney will be able to explain DUI blood alcohol levels and how these factors can affect your case.

 Once a sobriety test has been given, and the individual has been arrested and charged with DUI, the officer involved should advise them that they have a right to choose between a breath test and a blood alcohol test.
+Some would use an etg test who determine the use of alcohol within someone’s system.
 While it is common that police officers try to encourage individuals to choose the breath test rather than blood testing, you have a right to request a blood draw; unless, of course, there is no way blood can safely be drawn without facing a significant delay.
 This is something you should discuss with your Atlanta DUI attorney as it involves important evidence.

-After being arrested for DUI subject is typically transported to the Marietta GA police station or a local hospital, medical clinic or jail facility for their blood to be drawn.
+After being arrested for DUI, the subject is typically transported to a police station, a local hospital, medical clinic or jail facility for their blood to be drawn.
 In Georgia, the law requires that the person doing the blood draw have appropriate training and be certified, like a nurse or phlebotomist.
 The blood must be drawn using a method that is medically approved and it must be witnessed by the officer.
 After the blood has been drawn, the sample will either be retained in the custody of the facility where the blood was drawn or it can be released to the arresting police officer for placement in an evidence locker or under refrigeration awaiting crime lab intervention who will collect the evidence.
-An experienced Atlanta DUI attorney will ensure the right processes were followed.
+An experienced attorney will ensure the right processes were followed.

 Once blood leaves the human body, it begins to immediately degrade.
 In an attempt to slow down this process of degradation in the blood evidence, there is a pre-determined amount of preservative or anti-coagulant placed in the evidence test tubes.
 It is important that the technician conducting the blood draw shake the tube vigorously in order to mix the preservative with the blood sample; otherwise, the blood sample might start to degrade, ferment or clot, making it impossible to conduct a reliable analysis of the sample.